+44 (0) 1756 792300

 Decor and organisation

 In addition to furniture and equipment, decor and organization can also play a big role in creating a hackable workspace.
 Personalize your space with items that inspire you, such as motivational posters or artwork.
-Use organizational tools like shelves, drawers, and file cabinets to keep your workspace tidy and clutter-free.
+Use organisational tools like shelves, drawers, and file cabinets to keep your workspace tidy and clutter-free.
 Consider adding plants or other natural elements to your workspace to create a calming and inviting atmosphere.
-By customizing your workspace with decor and organization, you can create a space that is both functional and aesthetically pleasing.
+By customising your workspace with decor and organization, you can create a space that is both functional and aesthetically pleasing.

 Case studies